 The following support sheets for this booklet can be downloaded and printed:

 Living with Kidney Failure: Your Extensive Guide

 'Living with Kidney Failure: Your Extensive Guide' is a practical resource for people diagnosed with kidney disease and is regarded as the basic bible of kidney information written in Australia, for Australians.

 Our 8th edition is especially helpful for people choosing the most appropriate treatment option for kidney disease and presents a carefully balanced view of the types of dialysis and whether home or centre-based dialysis in most suitable.

-The new edition has user-friendly spiral binding, includes writable pages, and presents an enhanced focus on self-management strategies.
+The 8th edition has user-friendly spiral binding, includes writable pages, and presents an enhanced focus on self-management strategies.